I loved visiting Mamaw and Papaw on the farm. While Papaw

 Banana Bread

-and salt.
-Mash banana and ship until light and fluffy and add to batter.
-Add
+- Mash the banana until light and fluffy and add to batter.
+Add nuts.

-the pan with foil if the bread begins to get too dark.]
+- Bake 1 hour You can cover the pan with foil if the bread begins to get too dark.

 What a great post, and what a treasure that recipe box is.
 I'm always drawn to the cookbooks that are collections of church recipes etc, but this is so much better.
 The list of canned foods is awesome, do you remember eating it all?